visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Slice_operator.rst

 is at a specific node in a mesh, click the **Node** radio button and enter a new node number into the **Node** text field.
 Note that you must also specify a domain if you are slicing a multi-domain database.
-If the database contains multiple meshes, their will also be **Mesh** dropdown option from which to choose the mesh to use, as seen in the **Node** example in :numref:`Figure %s <slicewindow_origins>`.
+If the database contains multiple meshes, their will also be **Mesh** combo box option from which to choose the mesh to use, as seen in the **Node** example in :numref:`Figure %s <slicewindow_origins>`.